Accessibility and Accommodations

 Lewis & Clark Graduate School Commencement: Sunday, June 4, 2017

-Guests who use wheelchairs or who have difficulty walking long distances or climbing stairs are invited to request special drop-off, parking, and seating the day of the commencement ceremony.
+Guests who use wheelchairs or who have difficulty walking long distances or climbing stairs are invited to request special drop-off, parking, and seating for the commencement ceremony.

 - Enter Gate #3 at the Information/Campus Safety entrance of the College.
 (Accessibility Map)